Published online: 07 June 2018. J Plast Surg Hand Surg. 52(4):253.

 Late complications included one case of wound dehiscence treated conservatively, one case of partial areola necrosis treated conservatively, and two cases of capsular contraction, Baker grade II, not requiring correction.
 There were no implant losses.
 In addition, minor aesthetic corrections, such as dog-ear resection and lipofilling because of wrinkles, were performed in 10 breasts.

-In conclusion, breast reconstruction with a tissue expander and TIGRVR Matrix Surgical Mesh can be performed with a low complication rate.
+In conclusion, breast reconstruction with a tissue expander and TIGR Matrix Surgical Mesh can be performed with a low complication rate.
 The majority of the problems encountered after 30 days were minor aesthetic shortcomings.
 Further studies are needed to investigate the long-term complication rate, capsule formation and aesthetic result.